 Fremantle Stuff > People > Charles Russell

-Capt Charles Russell was Chief Harbourmaster 1886-1902, and also a painter.
+Captain Charles Robert Tilden Russell was Chief Harbourmaster 1886-1902, and also a painter.
 The Maritime Museum Art Collection in Fremantle holds works painted on his journey from England to take up his post.

 The image above is borrowed from this page - which is no longer available - and which went into a good deal of helpful detail about Russell and about this painting (c.
 1891) which shows the river jetty (aka North Jetty) and Willis Point (Ferry Point) which partly blocked access to the Swan River from the sea.